If a Priory is where a Prior resides, then a Theory is where a God resides

 There is no sweeter contingency

 Yet consider the promise of endlessness but finding all things good, become all hell

 So that the possibility of immortality's own death sneaking up, to this deception we should not over-react,

 Indeed, if immortality were a woman who had a certain way with us, holding herself out, making us go and go on, when otherwise and long ago we would have given up: yes, such is the power of suggestion and the degree to which our fears and at once the self-preservation behind our beliefs, do stimulate

 The terrible power of fantasy, as it is called

 For as it turns out her generosity always exactly mirrors our generosity towards ourselves

 Now one day such a lady surely deserves a warm-hearted elegy, seeing how before our very eyes she suddenly grew so very old, and cold.
-Or was it slowly, but nobody paid attention?
-The cause of death, since you ask, usually ignored in as formal an outpouring as an obituary, and futile bringing the matter up except perhaps for those themselves blindly moribund.
-And having loads of time coming up with a suitable epitaph, there rarely existing need for impatience or thrusts of other sorts
+Or was it slowly, but nobody paid much attention?
+The cause of death, since you ask, usually ignored in as formal an outpouring as an obituary, and so futile bringing the matter up except perhaps for those themselves blindly moribund.
+And having loads of time, coming up with a suitable epitaph there rarely existing the need for impatience or thrusts of other sorts